beenishz0/Voice_abnormality_detection/README.md

   Feature Engineering: If you decide to experiment with other features (like MFCCs), you can modify the code to extract those features instead of using raw waveforms.
 However, this code assumes you're working with raw audio for automatic feature extraction.

-# How To Train The Model
+# How To Train The Script To Generate a Trained Model

 To run the python script (train_audio_model.py) to generate a trained model for detecting larynx disease in voice data, you'll need to follow a few key steps to set up your environment, prepare the data, and execute the code.
 Here's a guide to help you run the code effectively: